esqu1/ProjectAPCS/README.md

  - Easy scramble for those just getting started
  - Hard scramble for those with experience
  - Mr. K's scramble for Mr. Konstantinovich himself :)
+- Timer to see how fast your solves are.

 Update Log